Siege of Marawi: Background

-In November 2016, President Rodrigo Duterte confirmed the Maute group's affiliation with the Islamic State and President Duterte even revealed that the siege of Marawi City was also related to narcoterrorism.
-But the Philippine military maintained that ISIL had not established links with militants in the Philippines.
+In November 2016, President Rodrigo Duterte confirmed the Maute Group's affiliation with IS and he even revealed that the Siege of Marawi was also related to narcoterrorism.
+But the Philippine military maintained that IS had not established links with militants in the Philippines.
 Amidst fierce fighting in Butig on November 30, 2016, Duterte, in a command briefing in Lanao del Sur, warned the Maute group: "I do not want a fight with you.
 I don't want us killing each other but please, do not force my hand.
 I cannot be forever traveling here every month just to talk, and when I turn around, there's killing again.
 I do not want to mention anything, but please do not force my hand into it."

 On December 2, 2016, as the military regained control of Butig, the retreating Maute fighters reportedly left a note threatening to behead Duterte and the military.
-On December 12, 2016, in a speech before the Wallace Business Forum Dinner, Duterte dared the Maute group to attack Marawi, stating: "Because they (the Maute group) threatened to go down from the mountains to burn down Marawi?
+On December 12, 2016, in a speech before the Wallace Business Forum Dinner, Duterte dared the Maute Group to attack Marawi, stating: "Because they (the Maute Group) threatened to go down from the mountains to burn down Marawi?
 Go ahead, be my guest.
 We will wait for you there.
 No problem."

 From April to May 2017, Abu Sayyaf fought in clashes with Philippine security forces in Bohol which resulted in the deaths of three soldiers, a policeman while ten militants were eliminated.

 Prelude to the battle

 The Armed Forces of the Philippines (AFP) stated that the fighting in Marawi was due to a raid conducted by the military in coordination with the Philippine National Police, contrary to earlier reports that the clash was initiated by the militant groups.
-Rolando Bautista, commanding general of the Philippine Army 1st Infantry Division, stated that they had received reports of impending activity two or three weeks ahead of time.
+Rolando Joselito Bautista, commanding general of the Philippine Army's 1st Infantry Division, stated that they had received reports of impending activity two or three weeks ahead of time.
 As the combined military and local police team conducted zoning in Marawi to validate the information that suspicious personalities including Omar Maute and Abdullah Maute were consolidating in the area, their team instead spotted Isnilon Hapilon.
-According to the Philippine military, Hapilon had been appointed as "emir" of the IS forces in the Philippines and was consolidating his group with the Maute and other terrorist groups.
-After residents of Marawi reported the presence of an armed group within their locale and after the AFP verified the information, the military launched a "surgical operation" in order to capture Hapilon only to stumble into an entire city of armed men.
+According to the AFP, Hapilon had been appointed as "emir" of the IS forces in the Philippines and was consolidating his group with the Maute and other terrorist groups.
+After residents of Marawi reported the presence of an armed group within their locale and after the AFP verified the information, the AFP launched a "surgical operation" in order to capture Hapilon, only to stumble into an entire city of armed men.